 The arms company in France will keep 1-5% of this commission for itself (I mean, its CEO) and pay the remaining 5-10% to Bernard.

 Bernard will keep 1–2% for himself and will pay back (in cash) the rest to…dictator A.

 And this is how the worldwide elite stole their people during the major party of the 20th century.

 Bernard always gave back commissions in all of the countries he made deals in (Iran, India, Pakistan, Libya, Belgium, Netherlands…), all but one: France.

-That was his only insurance that French political power, which changes roughly at every election, would leave him alone.
+Not distributing commission in France was his only insurance that the French political power, which changes roughly at every election, would leave him alone.